Yan Xing (Han dynasty): Life

 Yan Xing was from Jincheng Commandery (金城郡), which is around present-day Yuzhong County, Gansu.
 He started his career as a military officer under the warlord Han Sui.
-When conflict broke out between Han Sui and another warlord Ma Teng, during the melee Yan Xing nearly killed Ma Teng's eldest son Ma Chao by piercing him with a spear; the shaft broke so the tip only grazed Ma Chao's head.
+When conflict broke out between Han Sui and another warlord Ma Teng, during the melee Yan Xing nearly killed Ma Teng's eldest son Ma Chao by piercing him with a spear; as the spear broke, he used it to strike Ma Chao's neck.

 In 209, Han Sui sent him as an emissary to meet the warlord Cao Cao, who controlled the Han central government and the figurehead Emperor Xian.
 Cao Cao treated Yan Xing well and appointed him as the Administrator (太守) of Jianwei Commandery (犍為郡; around present-day Meishan, Sichuan).
 Yan Xing received permission to bring his family to the imperial capital, Xu (許; present-day Xuchang, Henan), after which he returned to Han Sui.
 He advised Han Sui to become a vassal under Cao Cao and send one of his sons to Xu as a "hostage", so as to express his loyalty to the central government.
 Although Han Sui was initially reluctant to do so, he eventually agreed and sent his family to Xu as hostages.

 In 211, when Ma Chao and other warlords in the Guanzhong region were planning to start a rebellion, they approached Han Sui and invited him to join them.
 Ma Chao even told Han Sui, "Previously, Zhong Yao ordered me to harm you.
 Now, I know that the people from Guandong (east of Tong Pass) cannot be trusted.
 Now, I abandon my father, and I'm willing to acknowledge you as my father.
 You should also abandon your son, and treat me like your son."
 Yan Xing advised Han Sui not to cooperate with Ma Chao but Han Sui still agreed to the alliance.
 Ma Chao, Han Sui and the warlords then engaged Cao Cao at the Battle of Tong Pass.
 During the battle, when Cao Cao requested to meet Han Sui, an old acquaintance of his, for a chat, Yan Xing accompanied Han Sui to the meeting.
 Cao Cao pointed at Yan Xing and told Han Sui, "Take good care of this filial son."